altaga/PolkaCharity/README.md

 ## Tech we Use:

 - Polkadot Network:
-  - Utilizacion de PolkadotJS para mandar tokens desde las parachains compatibles con XCM directo a Moonbeam.
+  - Using PolkadotJS to send tokens from XCM compatible parachains directly to Moonbeam.
     - https://docs.moonbeam.network/builders/interoperability/xcm/xc20/xc20/
-  - Revision de los balances de cada token por network mediante la NodeJS Polkadot API.
+  - Review of the balances of each token per network using the NodeJS Polkadot API.
     - https://www.npmjs.com/package/@polkadot/api
 - Moonbeam Network:
-  - Utilizacion de la Metamask Wallet para hacer donaciones de Glimmer
+  - We use the Metamask Wallet to make Glimmer donations
     - https://docs.moonbeam.network/tokens/connect/metamask/
-  - Utilizacion de la libreria XCM para mandar y recibir Xtokens.
+  - Use of the XCM library to send and receive Xtokens.
     - https://www.npmjs.com/package/@moonbeam-network/xcm-sdk
-  - NFT Management, todos los NFT's que se den en la plataforma seran creados y mintados sobre la red de Moonbeam.
+  - NFT Management, all the NFT's that occur on the platform will be created and minted on the Moonbeam network.
     - ERC721 Token [0xc2b0889F8171C1F5B6f11f76f7C25d6bBb830b5d](https://moonbeam.moonscan.io/token/0xc2b0889f8171c1f5b6f11f76f7c25d6bbb830b5d?a=0xf55285649c3413f57b95c49fbad71f0e5646fa14)
 - Covalent:
   - Obtaining the account's GLMR and Xtokens (ERC20 Interface) Balances.